 Greece travel advice

 You can receive email alerts on the current situation in Greece or how to stay safe by signing up for Greece travel advice which is updated on a regular basis.
 This way you will be kept up-to-date with official Embassy advice.
 Alternatively, you may follow the British Embassy Athens on Facebook and/or Twitter which will also keep you up-to-date.
-The Know Before You Go campaign has tips on how to stay safe and healthy abroad.
+The Travel Aware campaign has tips on how to stay safe and healthy abroad.

 Our consular guide